 Richard will be speaking on:

-Self-determination theory (SDT) distinguishes types of motivation in terms of the degree to which they are self-regulated or autonomous, versus being regulated by internal or external rewards or pressures that are experienced as controlling.
+Self-determination theory (SDT) distinguishes types of motivation in terms of the degree to which they are autonomous versus being regulated by internal or external rewards or pressures that are experienced as controlling.
 An expanding body of empirical research shows that people’s quality of engagement, performance, and well-being are strongly affected by the relative autonomy of their motives for behaving.
 Moreover, SDT details how motivation quality is affected by the styles and strategies of motivators from teachers, coaches and parents, to managers, therapists and health-care professionals.
-In this talk Dr. Ryan will provide an overview SDT and its empirical foundations, with emphasis on basic research studies of intrinsic and extrinsic motivation, including research using dual process theory, neurological studies, cross-cultural comparisons, and experience sampling.
-He will discuss how autonomy relates to quality of relationships, to cultural norms, and to mindfulness, among other topics.
-Finally, he will discuss the scientific and practical import of SDT’s applied research, including interventions in schools, workplaces, clinics, virtual environments, and other settings.
+In this talk, Dr. Ryan will provide an overview SDT and its empirical foundations, with emphasis on basic research studies of intrinsic and extrinsic motivation and conceptions of reward.
+He will discuss recent neurological research, cross-cultural comparisons, and experience sampling studies.
+Finally, he will discuss SDT’s applied research, including interventions in schools, workplaces, clinics, virtual environments, and other settings.

-In this workshop Dr. Ryan will discuss the practice of creating the intra-personal and interpersonal conditions that facilitate truly volitional motivation and positive experience.
-Topics will include the core elements of psychological need support, the role of mindful awareness in self-regulation, and the myriad obstacles to being autonomy supportive in both professional contexts and everyday life.
-Only briefly didactic, the workshop will include plentiful opportunities for exchange and questions regarding the most effective strategies and sensibilities for catalysing authentic growth and maintained change.
+In this workshop, Dr. Ryan will discuss the conditions that facilitate truly volitional or autonomous motivation for maintained behavior change.
+Topics will include the core strategies for supporting autonomy and intrinsic motivation, the role of mindful awareness in self-regulation, and the many obstacles to being autonomy-supportive in both professional contexts and everyday life.
+This workshop will include opportunities for exchange and questions.

 Professor Pat Dudgeon is from the Bardi people of the Kimberly area in Western Australia.
 She is a psychologist and Fellow of the Australian Psychological Society.
 She is a researcher at the School of Indigenous Studies at the University of Western Australia in Perth, Western Australia.
 Her area of research includes Indigenous social and emotional wellbeing and suicide prevention.
 Amongst her many commitments, she is a Commissioner of the Australian National Mental Health Commission, deputy chair of the Australian Indigenous Psychologist’s Association, chair of the National Aboriginal Torres Strait Islander Leaders Mental Health and co-chair of the ministerial Aboriginal Torres Strait Islander Mental Health and Suicide Prevention Advisory Group.
 She is currently the director of the National Empowerment Project: an Indigenous suicide prevention project working with eleven sites in Aboriginal communities across the country and the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project.
 She has many publications in Indigenous mental health in particular, the Working Together Aboriginal and Torres Strait Islander Mental Health and Wellbeing Principals and Practice 2014.
 She is actively involved with the Aboriginal community and has a commitment to social justice for Indigenous people